 Reply:

-To persuade people into believing its proposed models, this thesis tries to maintain and follow a very rigorous scientific methodology.
+This thesis tries to maintain and follow a very rigorous scientific methodology in order to convince others that the proposed approach is theoretically sound supported with real-world data evaluation.
 This includes theoretical mathematical transformations and realistic hypothesis-testing experiments.
 The theory, mathematics, objective analysis and subjective evaluations all agree, and demonstrate the validity of the models.
 The thesis also includes a chapter detailing several different applications for the proposed models, but with the disclaimer that the examiner has taken exception to.

 To explain this, firstly it is completely impossible for one thesis to include a discussion on all possible uses of something as general as a model such as this.
 Therefore, the thesis concentrates on what are likely to be the most important uses.
 These also happen to coincide with the applications that the author was working on when he originally derived the models.
 Secondly, if other researchers find these models to be useful, they will apply them in many different situations.
 Maybe more than we can imagine at present.
 Therefore it is only being honest to acknowledge this fact in the thesis.

 Actually, the two questions of (1) what else can the proposed models be used for and (2) should the proposed models be taken as true, are not really related.
 In summary, the thesis contains a thorough investigation of the models, and presents results that are both consistent, positive and indicative.
 This should be highly persuasive.
 At the same time, the thesis makes an effort to evaluate the application of the models in the most important usage domains that the author has identified, as well as to address the use of the models beyond that.

+Nevertheless, to remove the potential confusion by the statement concerned, the sentence is now being rephrased as follows and can be found on …..

+(Comment: rewrite the sentence in a more positive manner)

 Comment: